An estimate of canonical dimension of groups based on Schubert calculus: Introduction

 \subsection{Acknowledgments}

-I thank Kirill Zaynoulline for bringing my attention to the problem.
+I thank Kirill Zainoulline for bringing my attention to the problem.
 I thank Nikita Karpenko for useful discussions and explanations about theory of torsors and canonical dimension and about his paper \cite{karpenkoduke}.
 I also thank Vladimir Chernousov and Alexander Merkurjev for useful discussions about torsors and theory of Galois descent.
-I also thank the following people for discussions about intersection theory and algebraic geometry in general: Stephan Gille, Marat Rovinskiy, Nikita Semenov, Alexander Vishik, and Bogdan Zavyalov.
+I also thank the following people for discussions about intersection theory and algebraic geometry in general: Stephan Gille, Nikita Semenov, Alexander Vishik, and Bogdan Zavyalov.
+I thank Peter Scholze for useful discussions of the categorical approach to algebraic geometry over non-algebraically closed fields.
+I thank Ivan Panin for suggesting me to think about Galois descent for line bundles, which helped me to simplify the proof of Proposition \ref{propositionpicards}.
+I thank Marat Rovinskiy for useful discussions about \'etale sheaves.